 - Fresh parsley – For garnish and freshness.

-How to Make XYZ
+How to Make Parmesan Smashed Potatoes

 For the ingredient list with measurements, full instructions, printable recipe, and additional notes, please scroll down to the recipe card.